aarchmon/JAMMS-Tool/README.md

 ---
 ## Output / Visualizations
+When we look at Sharpe Ratio, which is the risk adjusted return, we find that the most aggressive profile has the highest risk adjusted return but a moderately conservative portfolio had higher risk adjusted return than a moderate portfolio which is deemed to be riskier.
+While higer risk results in higher returns, this goes to show the value of diversification over different market environments.

-* Based on each user's input and risk profile, display Portfolio return, volatility, sharpe ratio in a table
+* Based on each user's input and risk profile, display Portfolio return, volatility, sharpe ratio in a table.

 ![Risk_Profile_Table](./Images/risk_profile_table.png)
 ![Risk_Profile_Sharpe](./Images/risk_profile_sharpe_barchart.png)
 ![Risk_Profile_Sharpe](./Images/risk_profile_return_barchart.png)